The Competition Question

 This post will help you decide whether a particular contest is right for you.

-First, by ‘competitions,’ I’m referring to events organized for students and young professionals in their teens to early thirties and in which the contestants proceed through one or more rounds of screening with the prospect of winning prizes.
+First, by “competitions,” I’m referring to events organized for students, amateurs and young professionals in which the contestants proceed through one or more rounds of screening with the prospect of winning prizes.

 Such competitions can be local, regional, national, or international.

-Ordinarily, entry fees are charged, repertoire requirements are specific, and, for most of the contestants, travel is involved.
+Ordinarily, entry fees are charged, repertoire requirements are specific, and, for many contestants, travel is involved.
 That is, musicians who compete invest substantial time, effort, and money to do so.

 Is the investment worth it?